 The requirement to file an FD Statement also does not apply to an individual who left a federal government position that required the filing of a public FD Statement within 30 days prior to assuming a House position.
-Individuals who need not file for this reason must notify the Clerk in writing or through the electronic filing system in response to any request that a report be submitted.
+Individuals who need not file for this reason must notify the Clerk by submitting a New Employee FD Filing Exemption Form or through the electronic filing system in response to any request that a report be submitted.